 Wednesday is for Prayer I picked this up from Jared Wilson’s Blog a few days ago.
 How Christian VIP’s Act From Doug Nichols, International Director of Action International Ministries: In 1966 I joined Operation Mobilization for a year of ministry in France, but spent two years in India instead.
 While in London that summer, at the … More Oh God, Give Us Leaders with Such Humility

-Tuesday is for Preaching About eight years ago, I had the privilege of preaching the men’s retreat for Bethlehem Baptist Church in Minneapolis.
+Monday and Tuesday are for Preaching About eight years ago (17 now), I had the privilege of preaching the men’s retreat for Bethlehem Baptist Church in Minneapolis.
 John Piper cares for the men of his church and was present at the retreat (maybe to make sure that I didn’t lead them astray!).
-It was a delight to be among … More John Piper’s Advice to Me (and every preacher)
+It was a … More John Piper’s Advice to Me (and every preacher)

 Monday Discussion According to an article siting a new Barna poll: 25 percent of “Born-again Christians hold universalist views.
 26 percent say a person’s religion doesn’t matter–they all teach the same lessons.
 40 percent say Christians and Muslims worship the same God.
 Dr. D. A. Carson, research professor of New Testament at Trinity Evangelical Divinity … More The Heresy of Evangelical Prayers

 Weekend Musings on Holy Saturday The horror of Good Friday, The silence of Holy Saturday.
 The glory of Easter.
 Who killed Jesus?
 I did.
 He died for me and rose for me and lives for me, and is coming for me and all who place their hope in Him.
 Artist: Correggio, completed in A.D.
 1525. … More The Silent Saturday Between Horror and Glory